insightsengineering/osprey/README.md

 `osprey` is a R package for crowd sourcing development of analysis functions to create TLGs.
-We also provide teal modules for outputs in `osprey` in the teal.osprey.
+We also provide teal modules for outputs in `osprey` in the `teal.osprey` package.

-There are two versions of webpage manual for this package, both the development version and the stable release version can be found [here](http://go.roche.com/nest-docs/api-reference/).
+There are two versions of webpage manual for this package, both the development version and the stable release version can be found [here](https://go.roche.com/nest-docs/api-reference/).
 Use the drop down menu on the top right to choose the desired version.

 ## Installation